maxtkc/mvths-wiki/docs/013-challenge-review.rst

    TEACHER CHECK \_\_\_\_\_

 #.
-Program three LEDs on three different pins to turn on when pin 5 is LOW and off when pin 5 is HIGH.
+Connect three LEDs to any three pins on your microcontroller, except pin 5.
+Attach a fourth lead to pin 5.
+Write a program to turn on all three LEDs when pin 5 is connected to ground and turn off all three LEDs when pin 5 is connected to power.

    TEACHER CHECK \_\_\_\_\_